Johannesburg

 Chinese New Year celebrations in Cyrildene.
 Photo: Mark Straw.

-Beyond the timed celebrations, there's plenty to discover in the city.
-Whether you are looking for authentic Chinese restaurants or want to explore Chinese-South African culture on a walk through Chinatown, here's our guide to Chinese Joburg.
+There's also plenty to discover in the city – whether you are looking for authentic Chinese restaurants or want to explore Chinese-South African culture on a walk through Chinatown, you'll find what you're looking for in this guide to Chinese Joburg.

 The iconic sign at the historic Sui Hing Hong supermarket in First Chinatown.